Ada-C10/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

   Implementation B is more loosely coupled.
 Each class in B refers to methods of other classes in calculating price, where the Order class of A uses instance variables of another class to calculate price.

+HOTEL

+I renamed the DateRange to reduce confusion with Ruby's existing Date class.
+I also renamed the methods within the DateRange class to be more descriptive of their responsibilities.

+In the Reservation class I moved cost out of initialization into its own method.
+I also added a method to return room numbers for a reservation as an array so ReservationTracker could use this method in its occupied_rooms method instead of referring to Reservations room number variables directly.

+I also added some tests for the DateRange class to make sure it caught overlapping dates, as well as a test to calculate the cost of a reservation in the Reservation class, and a test to check for an error thrown if a request was made for an unavailable room in the Room class.